 - Students in your class should be on an even playing field.
-There should be no favorites and there should definitely be no least favorites.
-I try really hard within my classroom to make each student feel like the favorite student.
+There should be no favorites, and there should be no least favorites.
+I try hard within my classroom to make each student feel like the favorite student.
 Sometimes students just have a feeling that we don’t like them.
-When this happens we need to reach out and solve it right away.
-All students should feel loved and cared fro by their teacher.
+When this happens, we need to reach out and solve it right away.
+All students should feel loved and cared for by their teacher.

 - Everybody makes mistakes.
 Everybody has those days!
 (Hannah Montana anyone?)
-In order to create a growth mindset, mistakes need to be embraced and honored within the classroom.
-If the relationships between the students and teachers are there and the relationships peer to peer are in place the classroom should feel like a safe place to take risks.
-Having a safe place to take risks is all students need in order to learn and grow.
+When creating a growth mindset, errors need to be embraced and honored within the classroom.
+If the relationships between the students and teachers are there and the relationships peer to peer are in place, the classroom should feel like a safe place to take risks.
+Having a safe place to take risks is all students need to learn and grow.

-- Games are fun but, playing with students emotions and feelings is never acceptable.
+- Games are fun, but, playing with students’ emotions and feelings is never acceptable.
 Sometimes I want to yell from the rooftops that teachers are role models within the classroom.
-Taking out feelings on students is never acceptable.
+Taking out emotions on students is never acceptable.
 Teachers need to create a consistent teacher life and live it out.
-I’m not saying teachers can’t have bad days or moments but we need to own those.
+I’m not saying teachers can’t have bad days or moments, but we need to own those.
 Ironically, my worst teacher ever has a whole article on her website about the importance of an apology.
-I whole heartedly agree with her.
+I wholeheartedly agree with her.
 When we mess up as teachers, owning our mistakes and apologizing is so essential.

-- Grading should be something students understand and are able to grow from.
-I couldn’t grow when I was given a 50% and sometimes she admittedly didn’t read my work because she “knew it was trash.”
-We must believe in every single student potential and we must help them elevate their level of work to be the best they can be.
+- Grading should be something students understand and can grow from.
+I couldn’t improve when I was given a 50%, and sometimes she admittedly didn’t read my work because she “knew it was trash.”
+We must believe in every single student potential, and we must help them elevate their level of work to be the best they can be.